“Make happy noises, little toy.”

 It feels almost criminal not to dance.

 Celia: Celia doesn’t hesitate; as soon as she sees the floor she knows what she wants to do.
 She already has his arm.
 It’s a simple maneuver to put his hand at her waist instead, and even if he isn’t a strong dancer she’s good enough for the both of them.
+Even with one of her arms in a backslab.
 She leads him—or rather, leads him leading her—across the floor.
 She hums as they move, keeping time.

 GM: Em’s been up here his share of times.
 Private events get hosted semi-regularly.
 Parties.
 Even a few weddings.
 It’s easy to talk his way in and there’s free food, usually from the restaurant below.